-Two Green Anacondas Found on Florida’s Space Coast
+Two Green Anacondas Found On Florida’s Space Coast

 February 8, 2016

-Two green anacondas (Eunectes murinus) were recently discovered in Florida, not in the Florida Everglades, but Florida’s Atlantic coast in Melbourne, about halfway up the coast.
+Two green anacondas (Eunectes murinus) were recently discovered in Florida, not in the Florida Everglades, but in Florida’s Atlantic coast in Melbourne, about halfway up the coast.
 Their discovery has Florida Fish and Wildlife officials concerned.

 This green anaconda was found in Melbourne, Fla.

 The 8-foot, 8-inch constrictor was turned over to the Florida Fish and Wildlife Conservation Commission February 3 after it was captured in a neighborhood in the city.
 Another green anaconda was captured in the same vicinity in November, and wildlife officials speculate the snake was a pet as it had just eaten a domesticated rat.

 According to the FWC, neither of the snakes had an implanted microchip, as required by law.
 Anyone who has information regarding these snakes cal call Florida’s Wildlife Alert Hotline at 888-404-3922 or email or text to Tip@myFWC.com.